caltechlibrary/newt/newtgenerator_explained.md

 psql -c "\i app.sql"
 ```

 If that worked then we can try out starting PostgREST and use [curl](https://curl.se/) to see if our JSON API works.
 The exact URL will be dependent on the database and model names setup in Postgres.
-The PostgREST webpage explains the JSON API, see <https://postgrest.org/en/stable/references/api.html>.
+The PostgREST web page explains the JSON API, see <https://postgrest.org/en/stable/references/api.html>.
 If I have created a model named "people" I can start PostgREST then test of it is available like this.

 ```
 postgrest postgrest.conf &